 Grizzly bears in the North Cascades?
-Feds release draft plan to restore population
+Feds release plan to restore population

-Few grizzlies have been spotted in Washington state in recent decades, but federal officials want to restore the population.
+Few grizzlies have been seen in Washington in recent decades, but federal officials want to restore the bear population.

-SEATTLE — Grizzly bears once roamed the rugged landscape of the North Cascades in Washington state but few have been sighted in recent decades.
+Grizzly bears once roamed the rugged landscape of the North Cascades in Washington but few have been sighted in recent decades.

-Federal officials want to restore the population, and on Thursday released a draft plan with four options, ranging from taking no action to varying efforts to capture bears from other locations and transplant them to 9,800 square miles of mostly public land surrounding North Cascades National Park.
+Federal officials want to restore the population, and on Thursday released a draft plan with four options, ranging from taking no action to varying efforts to capture bears from other sites and transplant them to 9,800 square miles of mostly public land surrounding North Cascades National Park.

 Two of the alternatives envision a goal of about 200 bears within 60 to 100 years, while a third expedited option expects to restore 200 animals in 25 years.